 American Recovery and Reinvestment Act of 2009 (ARRA), Title XIII – HITECH

-This is the general overview of the requirement provisions and incentives of the Title XIII Health Information Technology (HIT).
+This is the general overview of the required provisions and incentives of the Title XIII Health Information Technology (HIT).
 The overview is meant to cover the role of security and privacy in investments provisions and development of standards of HIT.

 American Recovery and Reinvestment Act of 2009 (ARRA), Title XIII, Subtitle D – HITECH